-With both Halloween and Bonfire night coming to an end, the past two weeks have inspired a thought-provoking topic of conversation in our office.
+With Halloween and Bonfire night ending, the past two weeks have inspired a thought-provoking topic of conversation in our office.
 So much so that we decided to write a blog post on it!
 What is the problem in question?
 Phone phobia at work.
 Or Telephonophobia, to use its more technical name, is one of the most common workplace phobias.
 This article aims to help you understand the condition a little better and highlights ways you can overcome this common workplace fear.

 What is Phone Phobia?